ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst

    builder.penDown();

 It may help to act out the code pretending you are the turtle.
 Remember that the angles you turn depend on which direction you are facing, and the turtle begins facing up.

+.. |repl link| raw:: html

+   <a href="https://repl.it/@BerylHoffman/Java-Swing-Turtle" target="_blank">repl.it link</a>

+After writing your code below, if you'd like your own copy, you can open this |repl link|, copy in your code, and save it in your own repl.it account.

 .. activecode:: Turtle_House
     :language: java